Specialist (rank): Private/specialist (1920–1942)

 From 1920 to 1942, there was a rating (not a rank) for men of the sixth and seventh grades designated "private first class, specialist", or "private, specialist," that was graded in six classes (the lowest being sixth class and the highest being first class).
 They were considered the equal of a private first class or private in authority, but drew additional pay in relationship to the specialist level possessed on top of their base pay.
 The classes only indicated competency, not authority, and a specialist did not outrank another man of his respective non-specialist rank.

 Officially, specialists wore the single chevron of a private first class because no special insignia was authorized to indicate their rank.
 Unofficially, a specialist could be authorized, at his commander's discretion, to wear one to six additional rockers (one rocker for sixth class, and a maximum of six rockers for first class) under their rank chevron to denote specialty level.
 Such insignia was commercially available through catalogs or the base Post Exchange (PX) and could also be ordered with inset trade badges.

 Technician (1942–1948)

 On 8 January 1942, the rank of technician was introduced to replace the private/specialist rank, which was discontinued by 30 June 1942.
 Initially, this gave technical specialists more authority by grading them as non-commissioned officers.
 However, confusion and lowered morale among senior NCOs led to the Army reversing this stance in late 1943, after which technicians no longer held non-commissioned officer status.
 Beginning 4 September 1942, technicians wore a block "T" insignia under their chevrons for easier identification.

+Technicians were considered superior in rank to all NCOs and Enlisted of a lower paygrade, but inferior in rank to an NCO of equal or senior paygrade.
+For example, a Technician Third Grade outranked Sergeants (Grade 4) and below, but were outranked by Staff Sergeants (Grade 3) and above.

 Technicians were addressed the same as the corresponding non-commissioned officer at the same pay grade: a technician fifth grade was addressed as corporal, a technician fourth grade as sergeant, and a technician third grade as staff sergeant.
 The technician ranks were discontinued in 1948.